The volumes of Miyauchi subgroups: Introduction

 Consider the family of compact open subgroups of $U$ defined by for all $n\geqslant 0$ by We call these the Miyauchi subgroups, as defined in \cite{Miyauchi3}.
 These are of particular interest because of the theory of local newforms established by Miyauchi \cite{MiyauchiConductors2}, relating the notions of conductors and newforms to $L$ and $\varepsilon$-factors attached to representations of $U$, as summarized in the theorem below.

 Chose a nontrivial unramified additive character $\psi_E$ of $E$ and a non-trivial additive character $\psi_F$ of $F$.
 For an irreducible admissible generic representation $\pi$ of $U$, let $\mathcal{W}(\pi, \psi_E)$ be its Whittaker model with respect to $\psi_{E}$.
-Gelbart, Piatetski-Shapiro \cite{gelbart_automorphic_1983} and Baruch \cite{Baruch} defined the $L$-factor $L(s, \pi)$ associated to an irreducible generic representation $\pi$ of $U$ as the greatest common divisor of a family of explicit zeta integrals $Z(s, W)$ where $W \in \mathcal{W}(\pi, \psi_E)$, and the $\varepsilon$-factor $\varepsilon(s, \pi, \psi_E, \psi_F)$ as the quantity appearing in the functional equation satisfied by $L(s, \pi)$.
+Gelbart, Piatetski-Shapiro \cite{gelbart_automorphic_1983} and Baruch \cite{Baruch} defined the $L$-factor $L(s, \pi)$ associated to an irreducible generic representation $\pi$ of $U$ as the greatest common divisor of a family of explicit zeta integrals $Z(s, W, \Phi)$ where $W \in \mathcal{W}(\pi, \psi_E)$ and $\Phi$ is a function in $C_c^\infty(F^2)$.
+The $\varepsilon$-factor $\varepsilon(s, \pi, \psi_E, \psi_F)$ is then defined as the quantity appearing in the functional equation satisfied by $L(s, \pi)$.
 These fundamental quantities in the theory of automorphic forms on $U$ can be characterized in a more explicit and computational way with the sequence of Miyauchi subgroups.

 \lfoot{}